 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in head and neck cancers that provides basic information and areas of research.

 The next section in this guide is Statistics.
-It helps explain the number of people who are diagnosed with these types of cancer and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of people who are diagnosed with laryngeal and hypopharyngeal cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.